AndresLonghorn/Predicting_Property_Value/README.md

 <img width="637" height="358" alt="image" src="https://github.com/user-attachments/assets/eb5241fc-c36c-49d6-863e-ed45a166eb28" />

 In regards a higher preforming model, MSE & R^2 is used.
-Depending on what is important to an investor, either can serve as benchmarks. yet might be subject to overfitting.
-The SVR can be used in par with the random forest model to give more confidence in future tests.
+Depending on what is important to an investor, either can serve as benchmarks.
+Overall the random forest model can designated as the best preformer and the model to predict real estate prices.

-- R^2:
+- R^2: Is used to evaluate how good of fit of a regression model to the data.
+It measures the proportion of variance in price that is explained by the features in the model.
+R-squared does not measure predictive accuracy or causality.
+There for it is used in par with other models to reach a decision.

 <img width="182" height="38" alt="image" src="https://github.com/user-attachments/assets/f0b9ca69-3abd-47d8-a41f-51361701abcb" />

 <img width="599" height="229" alt="image" src="https://github.com/user-attachments/assets/841fe275-f99f-45a5-a73e-5ff865355f8d" />

-- MSE:
+- MSE: Evaluates the accuracy of ML models.
+It measures the average squared difference between the actual values and the predicted values.
+Lower MSE indicates a better model performance, it signifies that the predictions are closer to the actual values.
+The linear regression is the most accurate in this analysis.

 <img width="133" height="32" alt="image" src="https://github.com/user-attachments/assets/e83befe6-ed02-4f70-a66b-ca43d450f7ff" />

+## Conclusion
+Among the linear regression, random forest and SVR models tested, Random Forest can indicate what are the key driving factors for price.
+The Linear Regression drafted should be used to suggest the most precise predictions of prices for future investments.
+SVR underpreformed in all 2 metrics, making it obsolete for helping investors make a real estate decision.